tscoleman/TaxRedistributionPaper/README.md

 # TaxRedistributionPaper
-Code repository for Coleman-Weisbach paper "How Much Does U.S. Fiscal System Redistribute?"
+Code and data repository for Coleman-Weisbach paper "How Much Does U.S. Fiscal System Redistribute?"

 ## Data